-As the design lead on the Doctors Without Borders retainer account, I designed countless email graphics, print PDFs, merch items, web pages, and a myriad of other assets to contribute to their mission of providing care where it's needed most across more than 70 countries.
-From developing the brand for their gaming sub-brand (Streamers Without Borders) to designing on a record-breaking Giving Tuesday fundraising campaign, I am extremely proud of the work I've done for Doctors Without Borders.
+As design lead on the Doctors Without Borders retainer account, I crafted and curated email graphics, print PDFs, merch, web pages, and a myriad of other social media assets to drive their mission of providing care where it's needed most.
+I developed their identity and logo for their P2P sub-brand Streamers Without Borders, and designed their record-breaking Giving Tuesday fundraising campaign in 2022.

 Email Design